MKT-Playbook/Hub/README.md

 You haven’t found your issue?
 No problem!
 Time to create a new report.

 > 1. First, you will need a [GitHub account](https://github.com/signup).
 It is super fast (and free) to set up.
 > 2. Now that that's out of the way the real fun can begin.
-Switch back to the “Issues” tab and click on “New Issue”.
+Switch back to the [Issues](https://github.com/MKT-Playbook/Hub/issues) tab and click on “New Issue”.
 > 3. Select “Bug report” by clicking “Get started” on the first item.
 > 4. Choose a clear and concise title, so other users can find your issue.
 > 5. Fill out as much of the requested information as possible as this will greatly speed up the debugging process.